BrianDmyszewicz/arch-linux-guide/README.md

 Now Arch Linux is technically already installed on your hard drive, but it's not ready to boot just yet.
 Additional configuration must first be performed, most importantly creating a user and installing a bootloader.

 #### Change root to load into the new system:
-Remember that you are still using the Live Environment, to perform the following steps you must
+You are still using the Live Environment, to continue configuration, you must start using the new system installed on your hard drive.
+Since the system is not able to boot yet, this can be done using the arch-chroot (change root) tool, included in the Arch ISO.
+Chroot changes the working root directory to that of a new system, mounted on the hard drive and allows us to access the new system.
 ```
 $ arch-chroot /mnt
 ```